2018-2019 ACC Basketball Preview

 Wake Forest suffered through a somewhat disappointing fourth year under Danny Manning following the program’s first NCAA Tournament berth in six years.
 The season was followed by a shocking mass exodus of players, and despite the arrival of an excellent recruiting class Danny Manning may be forced into another rebuilding year.

 Even with all of the departures, there will still be reason for excitement at Wake Forest because of the arrival of Manning’s first five star recruit, 6-8 forward Jaylen Hoard.
 Hoard is a dangerous scorer from all over the floor, although he can disappear at times.
-If the Deacons are going to have any sort of success, Hoard will need to live up to expectations sooner rather than later and take over as the team’s leading scorer.
-Even though he still needs to add strength, Hoard may end up spending time as a stretch 4 due to the limitations of Wake Forest’s personnel; with everyone playing smaller, he wouldn’t find himself at a huge disadvantage very often if that does happen.
+If the Deacons are going to have any sort of success, he will need to live up to expectations sooner rather than later and take over as the team’s leading scorer.
+Even though he still needs to add strength, Hoard will step in as a stretch 4 due to the limitations of Wake Forest’s personnel; with everyone playing smaller, he won't find himself at a significant disadvantage inside very often.
 Isaiah Mucius, a 6-8 top 60 recruit, will most likely take over at the other forward spot despite needing to add weight; he’s more physically explosive than Hoard, but doesn’t nearly have his skillset.
-6-8 wing Melo Eggleston, a slender and athletic four star recruit a year ago, may be ready to contribute at forward as well.
 The job of replacing Moore will fall to Olivier Sarr.
 If Manning has done anything well during his tenure at Wake Forest, it has been developing big men, and Sarr is next in line.
 Already a more skilled offensive player than Moore, he is slowly adding strength that will allow him to compete more aggressively on the boards.
 While he is a mobile big man, he lacks the explosive athleticism of Moore and Collins and won’t be able to replace all of the rebounding or shot blocking lost with Moore’s departure.
-6-10, 255 pound French big man Christian Lorng, a 4 star prospect, is a work in progress at this point, but he could be next in Manning’s string of successful big man development projects.
 The Deacons were 138th in rebounding margin a year ago, and, unless Sarr gets help from the freshman forwards, that stands to get worse.

 If Jaylen Hoard immediately lives up to expectations, then Wake Forest will at the very least be entertaining to watch in 2017-2018.
 Unfortunately, the unplanned youth movement will almost certainly lead to offensive inefficiency, and the Deacons haven’t really defended well under Manning either (they finished 186th in overall fg% defense and 317th in 3pt% defense last year, with the former actually representing an improvement).
 If Hoard then leaves early as expected (he’s a projected top 10 pick), then the Deacons could find themselves in the same place next year.
 If the team doesn’t improve, particularly at the defensive end, then Manning’s tenure could come to an end sooner rather than later.